Gaucho-Racing/STM32G474ETemplate/README.md

 Generate the build stuff with `cmake --preset <target>`.
 With target in development being `Debug` typically.
 Run and Debug Debug using the provided Debug config, Cortex Debug
 Cry as nothing works

+# Debugging
+If something doesn't work chances are one of the tools wasn't added to path correctly, run each of the tools independently
+* CMAKE - `cmake --version`
+* ARM toolchain - `arm-none-eabi-gcc --version`
+* openocd - `openocd --version`
+* ninja - `ninja --version`